purescript-contrib/purescript-affjax/docs/Network.HTTP.Affjax.md

 retry :: forall e a b.
 (Requestable a) => Maybe Int -> (AffjaxRequest a -> Affjax (avar :: AVAR | e) b) -> AffjaxRequest a -> Affjax (avar :: AVAR | e) b
 ```

 Retry a request with exponential backoff, timing out optionally after a specified number of milliseconds.
+After the timeout, the last received response is returned; if it was not possible to communicate with the server due to an error, then this is bubbled up.

 #### `affjax'`